Erling Haaland breaks a Premier League scoring record as Manchester City held by Liverpool in top-of-the-table encounter | KRDO

 “Can we play better?
 Definitely and we will … It is a good point for us and I am absolutely fine.”

-The result leaves the league table unchanged, with City leading the Reds by a point, but ends City’s perfect record at home in 2023, a run which stretched to 23 games.
-Third-placed Arsenal could go top with a victory against Brentford on Saturday.
+The result ended City’s perfect record at home in 2023, a run which stretched to 23 games, and allowed Arsenal to leapfrog both teams in the table after the Gunners beat Brentford later in the day.

 The-CNN-Wire